 Accounts under Sunoco's Directors' Deferred Compensation Plan I, Sunoco's Directors' Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan and Sunoco's Executive Involuntary Deferred Compensation Plan.
-At the effective time of the merger, each account under Sunoco's Directors' Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan II, Suno

-Plan and Sunoco's Executive Involuntary Deferred Compensation Plan that is denominated in shares of Sunoco common stock will be converted into a vested obligation to pay an amount in cash equal to the product of the total number of shares of Sunoco common stock subject to such deferred share account multiplied by \$50.00, plus, other than with respect to the Executive Involuntary Deferred Compensation Plan, interest at a rate of 120% of the long-term applicable federal rate through the applicable payment date (less all applicable withholding and other taxes).
-In addition, certain of Sunoco's executive officers have deferred compensation denominated in common stock of SunCoke Energy, Inc. that would become payable upon the effective time of the merger.
+At the effective time of the merger, each account under Sunoco's Directors' Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan and Sunoco's Executive Involuntary Deferred Compensation Plan II, Sunoco's Deferred Compensation Plan that is denominated in Sunoco shares will be converted into a vested obligation to pay an amount in cash equal to the product of the total number of Sunoco shares subject to such deferred share account multiplied by \$50.00, plus, other than with respect to the Executive Involuntary Deferred Compensation Plan, interest at a rate of 120% of the long-term applicable federal rate through the applicable payment date (less all applicable withholding and other taxes).

 Quantification of Payments.
 For an estimate of the amounts that would be payable to each of Sunoco's named executive officers upon the vesting and settlement of their unvested equity-based awards, see "-Quantification of Payments and Benefits to Sunoco's Named Executive Officers" below.
-We estimate that the aggregate amount that would be payable to all of Sunoco's executive officers who are not named executive officers upon the vesting and settlement of their unvested equity-based awards if the effective time of the merger were July 23, 2012 is \$1,217,749.
-All equity-based awards held by Sunoco's directors are vested.
+We estimate that the aggregate amount that would be payable to all of Sunoco's executive officers who are not named executive officers upon the vesting and settlement of their unvested equity-based awards if the effective time of the merger were , 2012 is \$.
+We estimate that the aggregate amount that would be payable to all of Sunoco's directors upon vesting and settlement of their unvested equity-based awards if the effective time of the merger were , 2012 is \$.